Digital fashion: Virtual dressing room

+Beyond virtual fitting rooms, the integration of artificial intelligence has enabled the rise of digital wardrobe management.
+These platforms use computer vision and machine learning to catalog a user’s physical or digital garments, providing automated outfit recommendations based on weather, occasion, and personal style trends.
+Fashion-tech startups utilize AI-driven garment simulation to help users plan outfits virtually, bridging the gap between digital-only fashion and physical wardrobe utility.
+This "smart closet" approach aims to reduce "wardrobe fatigue" and decrease unnecessary consumption by maximizing the use of existing items through digital visualization.

 Communication and experience co-creation

 Fashion is also a matter of socially negotiating what is "in" or "out", fashionable or not.
 In other words, fashion items do not only play on the economic market of physical goods but also - and sometimes even more importantly - on the semiotic market of the production of social tastes and customs.
 Thanks to social media, and to all services offered by the so-called web2.0, laypeople can contribute to co-create the fashion world, shaping tastes, customs, and fashion-related values.

 Social media, in general, has catapulted the impact fashion has on our everyday lives and values.
 Fashion has taken a central role in mass production and is constantly evolving due to the ever-lasting digital transformation.

 Social media has also helped evolve to a point where not only can brands reach consumers, but consumers can reach brands as well.
 TikTok for example started a trend in 2020 with #GucciModelChallenge.
 This creates a space where the brand is gaining awareness from their consumers in the ever-changing digital age.